khoa0428/CodeHS-Remake/README.md

-#Note that this remake "Introduction with Programming," which as you know, introduce Karl the dog.
-That is what I remake here."
+#CodeHS-Remake (Note that this remake "Introduction with Programming," which as you know, introduce Karl the dog.
+That is what I remake here.")
 A remake of codeHS, with all the function.
 Also some additional feature.
 100% with python